 Rail: So much of what you do, Robert, seems to involve travel for your work.
 What’s it been like to not be able to do that for the last year?

 Polidori: Yeah, that’s been different.
-Well, it turns out that just a few months before COVID-19 hit, my lawyer worked out a deal where like half of my archives went to the Briscoe Center at the University of Texas, in Austin.
+Well, it turns out that just a few months before COVID-19 hit, a collector purchased most of my archives, other than my negatives and digital files, which are now on loan to the Briscoe Center at the University of Texas, in Austin.
 So, you know what they say, that when you die you see your whole life go in front of you in a few seconds.
 Well, this is like I’ve seen my whole life go in front of me in about a year and a half.

 Rail: Right.
 [Laughs]

 Polidori: So it’s been kind of a review.
 And I’ve just been stuck here, in the studio, but I don’t really mind.
 I mean, it’s different, but I didn’t go out and make photos about the wearing of masks and all of that, I really think that, for me, first of all, I’m not so young anymore.
 And it more or less deals with the inevitable problems of facing death and what that means.
 So I’ve been forced to review my past work.
 It’s been like a review.

 Rail: In order to prepare the archive to go to this museum?